VilleTilj/Course-assignments/Fundamentals_of_mobile_robots/README.md

 + Sensor technologies (LiDAR, Radar, Sonar, Leddar, IMU, GNSS, UWB), sensor models (LiDAR, Sonar, IMU) and their uncertainty
 + Motion control: path smoothing, path following and trajectory tracking

-## Folders
+## Projects
-The folders in the repo are different excercises on the course.
+The project are in folders in the repo and are different excercises on the course.
+All of the projects have been made in pairs with Teemu Mökkönen.
+Some of the projects have been given to us as templates and some are made from scratch.
+More detailed information of this is mentioned in project folder README files.